Dennis Wheatley: Posthumous publication

-From 1972 to 1977 (the year of his death), 52 of Dennis Wheatley's novels were offered in a uniform hardcover set by Heron Books UK.
+From 1972 to 1977 (the year of his death), 52 of Wheatley's novels were offered in a uniform hardcover set by Heron Books UK.
 (This was in addition to Hutchinson's own "Lymington" library edition, published from 1961 to 1979.)
 Having brought each of his major fictional series to a close with the final Roger Brook novel, Wheatley then turned to his memoirs.
-These were announced as five volumes, but never completed, and were eventually published as three books, the (fourth) volume concerning the Second World War issued as a separate title.
+These were announced as five volumes, but were eventually only published as three books, the (fourth) volume concerning the Second World War issued as a separate title.
 His availability and influence declined following his death, partly owing to difficulties of reprinting his works because of copyright problems.

-In 1998 Justerini & Brooks celebrated their upcoming 250th anniversary by revising his last work about their house, "The Eight Ages of Justerini's" (1965) and re-issuing it as "The Nine Ages of Justerini's".
+In 1998 Justerini & Brooks celebrated their upcoming 250th anniversary by revising his last work about their house, The Eight Ages of Justerini's (1965) and re-issuing it as The Nine Ages of Justerini's.
 The revision by Susan Keevil brought the history up to date.

 Wheatley's literary estate was acquired by media company Chorion in April 2008, and several titles were reissued in Wordsworth paperback editions.
 A new hardcover omnibus of Black Magic novels was released by Prion in 2011.

 When Chorion encountered financial problems in 2012, the Rights House and PFD acquired four crime estates from them, including the Wheatley titles.
 PFD hoped to broker new series for TV and radio, and a move to digital publishing.

 In October 2013, Bloomsbury Reader began republishing 56 of his titles; many of these will be edited and abridged.
 However, many of them will also have new introductions evaluating Wheatley's work, including some written by his grandson, Dominic Wheatley.
 These are to be available in both printed format and as ebooks.